shealll/web-scraping-system/README.md

 # web-scraping-system
-A web scraping system that uses Scrapy to scrape news regarding temporary events that cause supply risk.
+A web scraping system that uses Scrapy to scrape news from news sites regarding temporary events (example: Natural Disasters, Geopolitical Activity and Port News) that cause supply risk.